The Dumbbell Bench Press is a Principal Compound Exercise

-- Begin with a light weight to practice good form and control and properly warm up the shoulder girdle.
+- Begin with a lightweight to practice proper form and control and adequately warm up the shoulder girdle.

 - Use a smooth and controlled motion.
-This will avoid cheating which in turn will take the emphasis off the chest.
+A controlled movement will avoid cheating which in turn will take the emphasis off the chest.

 Dumbbell Bench Press Variations

-Variations are intended to work different subgroups of muscles, or work the same muscles in slightly different ways.
+Variations are intended to work different subgroups of muscles or work the same muscles in slightly different ways.
 There are plenty of variations to this strength exercise.
-Some other variations of the Dumbbell Bench Press:
+Some other modifications of the Dumbbell Bench Press: